-Shop our selection of bi-fold doors and find the right design for your project
+Take a look at our UK suppliers of bifold doors and find the right design for your project

-Timber bi-folds are beautiful and certainly a fantastic option for those creating a traditional-style home or adding them to a period property.
-However, do be careful when choosing between the different timber options.
-Engineered timbers are ideal as they have more dimensional stability than solid timber doors.
-Although softwood engineered products are available, which are cheaper than hardwood, some of the lower-end models can still be prone to warping over time when exposed to heat and moisture, meaning they will stick in their frames or won’t close.
+Softwood products are cheaper than hardwood, but some lower-end models can still be prone to warping over time when exposed to heat and moisture, meaning they will stick in their frames or won’t close.

 As with all window and door products, this varies hugely on size, material and quality.